GenAIz/sdk/doc/function/data.md

 ### data store

 Data store is used to add data link addresses, as [FQDNV](index.md#fqdnv), to the list of data stores.
 A data store listed under a Smart Function may be used to establish a **Read/Write** connection while running the Smart Function.

+Data stores are only configurable on Connectors, the commands listed here will return an error if used on a Smart Function of another type: `Error: data links can only be configured for connector functions`

 #### data store add